Ride in the Whirlwind: Plot

-Vern and Wes take refuge at a farm belonging to Evan (George Mitchell), who lives alone with his wife and daughter.
+Vern and Wes take refuge at a farm belonging to Evan (George Mitchell), who lives with his wife and daughter.
 Although innocent and not villains, the two hold the family hostage until they can make an escape.
 After a member of the vigilantes passes by and questions Evan, the two try to escape taking Evan's horses.
 Evan shoots and wounds Vern, and Wes shoots and kills Evan.

 Wes and Vern ride off together on one horse with the posse in pursuit.
-Eventually Vern can go no further and falls off the horse.
-Dying, he tells Wes to ride off alone, and holds off the posse until Wes can ride to safety.
+Eventually Vern can go no further and falls off the horse, saying "I've bought it."
+Dying, he tells Wes to ride off alone, that the horse cannot carry both of them.

+As he dies, Vern holds off the posse and Wes rides off.